-You should apply for help with fees by filling out the Help with Fees form and filing the completed form, along with the necessary supporting evidence, in the UKSC Portal.
+You should apply for help with fees by filling out the Help with Fees form and sending the completed form, along with the necessary supporting evidence, by email to registry@supremecourt.uk.

 If you have paid a fee in the Supreme Court in the last three months, and you believe you were eligible for help with fees at the time the fee was paid, you can apply for a full or partial refund.
 For more information, see the guidance to question 5 (Applying for a refund).